codytwinton/SwiftyVIPER/README.md

  - Entity
  - Router

-If all of this is totally knew for you, check out my running list of [VIPER Resources](#resources)
+If all of this is totally new for you, check out my running list of [VIPER Resources](#resources)

 ## Features